cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 interface OrderBook {
   id: string;
-  maker: MakeSwapMsg;
+  maker: MakeSwapMsg
-  status: Status;
+  status: Status
   // set onReceived(), Make sure that the take order can only be sent to the chain the make order came from
-  portIdOnTakerChain: string;
+  portIdOnTakerChain: string
   // set onReceived(), Make sure that the take order can only be sent to the chain the make order came from
-  channelIdOnTakerChain: string;
+  channelIdOnTakerChain: string
-  taker: TakeSwap;
+  taker: TakeSwap
-  cancelTimestamp: int64;
+  cancelTimestamp: int64
-  completeTimestamp: int64;
+  completeTimestamp: int64

   createOrder(msg: MakeSwapMsg) OrderBook {
     return {